-- Learn, this is a useful element, so it’s unnecessary to go overboard with its aesthetics.
+- Learn this is a valuable element, so going overboard with its aesthetics is unnecessary.

 - Acknowledge performing resembles your bathroom floor and tiles if workable.

-Decide where you need to put the drain in your shower pan based on its size and location.
+Decide where to put the drain in your shower pan based on size and location.
 If you can, place the strain on the edge of the pan.
 Apply the corresponding tile you applied on the shower floor for this section.

 e) Tile-able Grate: